Organic farming is labor-intensive but rewarding beyond measure, and having a successful small farm is within everyone’s reach.

 Are you someone who has always been intrigued by the idea of having your own farm, albeit a small one?
 Or perhaps you already have one and are wondering if you’re “doing” it right.

-Read on below for some of the best advice on how to start and run your own small farm.
+Read on below for some of the best advice on how to start and run your own small organic farm.

 Like most things, you should have a well-drafted plan of what your farm will look like.
 How big do you want your small farm to be?